TeaPearce/TeaPearce.github.io/_pages/about.md

 <!-- ## Supervising ## -->
 <!-- Master’s Thesis -->
 <!-- *	2018-19, David Ratiney, Uncertainty in Neural Networks: Application to supply chain forecasting -->

-## News ##

-- July 2023.
-Giving a talk at QMU's Game AI group.
-- June 2023.
-Co-organizing Summer School on AI and Games.
-- June 2023.
-Traveling to Manchester Unveristy to give a keynote at Advances in Data Science and AI Conference.
-- May 2023.
-Heading to Rwanda for ICLR!
-- Jan 2023.
-1x ICLR paper accepted.
-- Jan 2023.
-Giving a talk at Tsinghua TSAIL group on diffusion models for imitation learning.
-- Dec 2022.
-Attending NeurIPS to present my paper on censored quantile regression neural networks.
-- July 2022.
-My paper on behavioural cloning for counter-strike won best paper at IEEE CoG.
-- May 2022.
-I will be joining Microsoft Research as an AI researcher.